CryptoPascal31/pact-util-lib/docs/source/util-math.rst

 ~~~~~~~~
 *x* ``[decimal]`` *→* ``decimal``

-Return the min of a list
+Return the min of a list.

 .. code:: lisp